jlparkI/xGPR/docs/approximation_background.rst

 use a larger number of random features (e.g. 8192 - 16,384) to "fine
 tune" the hyperparameters and fit the model.
 See the quickstart tutorial and the examples on the main page for some illustrations.

+As a general rule, the more high-dimensional the input data, the more RFFs you will likely need for an effective approximation.
+Thus, the RFF approximation (and xGPR in general) may not make sense if your data is very high-dimensional.

 The variance (i.e. the uncertainty) on new predictions for regression is a useful quantity, but it generally only needs to be calculated very